The leasing process explained

 During the marketing process, your property manager should provide you with regular reports on the level of interest, as well as arrange and conduct open for inspections.

 Your property manager will do the necessary due diligence when reviewing applications.
 A detailed tenancy application form is required so the necessary reference, credit and employment checks can be made.
-At RPM, we reference check current and previous tenancies, employment, ID verification, credit checks and where relevant, visa checks.
+At RPM, we reference check current and previous tenancies, employment history, and conduct ID verification, credit checks and where relevant, visa checks.

 Your property manager should submit all applications to you together with their recommendation for you to make the final decision (it’s your property so you get to choose).